Strengthening Child Protection: New EU Regulations Against Child Sexual Abuse

 2. No Expiry Date for Justice

-Abolition of statutes of limitation: Victims can come forward whenever they’re ready.
+Abolition of statutes of limitation: Victims can come forward whenever they are ready.

-The right to seek compensation is now indefinite.
+The right to seek compensation is now indefinite, ensuring that every victim has the opportunity for justice.

 3. Tackling Abuse in the Digital Age

-AI-generated child abuse material will now be treated as a criminal offence.
+AI-generated child abuse material is now treated as a criminal offense.

-Undercover and covert surveillance methods will be legally supported in investigations.
+Undercover and covert surveillance methods are now legally supported during investigations.

 4. Clarifying Consent and Protecting Teens